 855 SECTION 21B.
 856 Said chapter is further amended by revising Code Section 21-2-287, relating to form of absentee ballot, as follows: 858 "21-2-287.
 859 The form for the absentee ballot shall be in substantially the same form as the official ballots used in the precincts, except it shall be printed with only the name stub and without 860 861 a number strip and may shall have the precinct name and designation printed or stamped 862 thereon."
 863 SECTION 22.
-Said chapter is further amended by revising subsection (b) of Code Section 21-2-367, relating 864 to installation of systems, number of systems, and good working order, as follows: 866 "(b)(1) In each precinct in which optical scanning voting systems are used in a state-wide 867 general election, the county or municipal governing authority, as appropriate, election superintendent shall provide at least one voting booth or enclosure for each 250 electors after a thorough consideration of the type of election, expected turnout, the number of electors who have already voted by advance voting or absentee ballot, and other relevant factors that inform the appropriate amount of equipment needed, such superintendent determines that a different amount of equipment is needed or sufficient.
-Such determination shall be subject to the provisions of Code Section 21-2-263."
+Said chapter is further amended by revising subsection (b) of Code Section 21-2-367, relating 864 to installation of systems, number of systems, and good working order, as follows: 866 "(b)(1) In each precinct in which optical scanning voting systems are used in a state-wide 867 general election, the county or municipal governing authority, as appropriate, election 868 superintendent shall provide at least one voting booth or enclosure for each 250 electors 869 therein, or fraction thereof.